allfed/GeomagneticModel/README.md

 - writes *.npy files to ```Data/SmallData/MTrepeatrates``` and ```Data/SmallData/Storms```

 Example 3.
-- displays plot of the rate of storms per year as a function of geoelectric field for the available MT sites
+- displays a plot of the rate of storms per year as a function of geoelectric field for the available MT sites

+Example 4.
+- displays a plot of peak geoelectric pulse ratios for each MT site